aws-samples/emr-serverless-samples/examples/hive/README.md

 ## Tez UI Debugging

-- (Optional) Follow the steps in [building the Tez UI Docker container](/utilities/tez-ui/) to build the container locally
+- Follow the steps in [building the Tez UI Docker container](/utilities/tez-ui/) to build the container locally

 - Get credentials and set S3_LOG_URI